PhilipYip1988/python-tutorials/readme.md

-# Python tutorials for Scientists
+# Python Tutorials for Scientists

 **Comprehensive Python tutorials designed for beginners and scientists.**